How to re-enter people into a journey or playbook campaign

 Modify the entry criteria while the journey/playbook is switched ON

-This approach is best for when you have people who no longer meet the entry criteria, but need to re-enter the journey/playbook.
-Using our “New trial has occurred in the last 14 days” example above, this approach is suitable for people who started a trial more than 14 days ago.
+EX: Using the New trial has occurred in the last 14 days example above, this approach is suitable for people who started a trial more than 14 days ago.

-1. Add a tag (e.g. “Re-enter onboarding series”) to the people you want to re-enter the campaign.
+1. Add a tag (e.g. Re-enter onboarding series) to the people you want to re-enter.

-2. Modify the campaign entry criteria to add the condition “Tag is” with the relevant tag value (e.g. “Tag is Re-enter onboarding series”).
+2. Update the campaign’s entry criteria by adding the condition Tag is with the relevant tag (e.g. Tag is Re-enter onboarding series).

 3. Save your changes.

-This approach will evaluate which people are eligible to enter the journey/playbook and will trigger new people to enter the campaign (those who match “New trial has occurred in the last 14 days”) as well as people required to re-enter (those who match “Tag is Re-enter onboarding series”).
+• This approach will check which contacts are eligible to enter the campaign.
+It will trigger new entries for people who match New trial has occurred in the last 14 days and re-enter people who match Tag is Re-enter onboarding series.

-Switch the journey/playbook OFF and back ON
+Switch the campaign OFF and back ON

 Limitations on using "occurs"